-If a marriage breaks down and ends up in separation of a couple, the person(s) who suffers the most is the child or children born out of the marriage.
+DC Law Firm is one of the best law firms to deal with all the child custody cases in Coimbatore.
+If a marriage breaks down and ends up in the separation of a couple, the person(s) who suffers the most is the child or children born out of the marriage.
 The Indian Law, while keeping in mind the parents’ right to the custody of a child, holds the welfare of the child as the most important factor of consideration when deciding upon who gets the custody of a minor child.

 Safe-keeping of the child

 The economic well-being of the guardian

 DC Law Firm serves as the best child custody advocates in Coimbatore, the mother and father both have an equal right to the custody of a child.
 Then who gets the custody of the child, however, is a question which the court decides upon.
 While the statutes are conflicting when it comes to personal laws as opposed to secular enactment in the form of The Guardian and Wards Act, 1890, The court of competent jurisdiction strives to strike a balance between the two, all the while holding the welfare of the child as the paramount importance.
 However, just because the custody of a minor has been awarded to one parent, it does not mean that the other parent cannot see or be in contact with the child.
 The courts in India are very strict to ensure that a child gets the affection of both the parents.
 The other parent gets visitation rights, the conditions of which are determined by the court.

 Primarily, a court of competent jurisdiction in India orders the custody of a child in the following three forms:

 Physical custody when awarded to a parent, implies that the minor will be under the guardianship of that parent with visitation and periodical interaction with the other parent.
 The aim behind the custody cases is that the child has to lives in a safe and fulfilling environment, but is also not deprived of the affection of the other parent during their formative years.